awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. In the **Parameters** section, specify your choices for the required and optional input parameters\.

-   1. **Mofs To Apply**: Specify one or more MOF files to execute when this association runs\.
+   1. **Mofs To Apply**: Specify one or more MOF files to run when this association runs\.
 Use commas to separate a list of MOF files\.
 You can specify the following options for locating MOF file\.
       + An Amazon S3 bucket name\.
 Bucket names must use lowercase letters\.
 Specify this information by using the following format:

         ```